 - 1. All listed authors are always shown last name first. - 2.
-An author's name is written out in successive citations, not replaced with dashes. - 3.
-For references with multiple authors, please arrange them first according to the number of authors, then alphabetically, and then chronologically. - 4.
-The complete title and complete journal name are used. - 5.
-Paper titles show only the first word capitalized (unless a proper name appears in the title). - 6.
-Book titles should have all major words capitalized. - 7.
-Titles of books, journals, bulletins, memoirs, contributions, theses, dissertations, etc. are encoded as italic. - 8.
-Generic and specific names in article titles are encoded in italics.
-In book or thesis titles that are themselves italicized, generic and specific names are encoded in regular type (i.e., italicizing is reversed). - 9.
-Articles within publications are given in lower case. - 10.
+In the reference section, an author's name is written out in successive entries, not replaced with dashes. - 3.
+For references with multiple authors, please arrange them in the reference section first according to the number of authors, then alphabetically, and then chronologically. - 4.
+For multiple papers with multiple authors and the same first author published in the same year, add a distinguishing letter after the year.
+For example, for two references "Abbot, A. Fritsch, F., and Meyer, M. 2007." and "Abbot, A. Fritsch, F., and Delaney, D. 2007", they should be listed as "Abbot, A. Fritsch, F., and Meyer, M. 2007a." and "Abbot, A. Fritsch, F., and Delaney, D. 2007b." and cited as "Abbot et al., 2007a" and "Abbot et al., 2007b" in the text. - 5.
+The complete title and complete journal name are used. - 6.
+Paper titles show only the first word capitalized (unless a proper name appears in the title). - 7.
+Book titles should have all major words capitalized. - 8.
+Titles of books, journals, bulletins, memoirs, contributions, theses, dissertations, etc. are encoded as italic.

+- 9. Generic and specific names in article titles are encoded in italics.
+In book or thesis titles that are themselves italicized, generic and specific names are encoded in regular type (i.e., italicizing is reversed). - 10.
+Articles within publications are given in lower case. - 11.
 Avoid using abbreviations for publication information such as Part, Series, or Volume.
-Very commonly used abbreviations, however, such as SEPM, USGS, USA, and UK do not need to be spelled out. - 11.
-MSc theses and PhD dissertations should be referred to as the granting institution prefers. - 12.
-Page numbers are not included for book citations. - 13.
-In journal citations, the page range should be included as: Journal Name, Volume(colon):x-(hyphen)xxx. - 14.
+Very commonly used abbreviations, however, such as SEPM, USGS, USA, and UK do not need to be spelled out. - 12.
+MSc theses and PhD dissertations should be referred to as the granting institution prefers. - 13.
+Page numbers are not included for book citations. - 14.
+In journal citations, the page range should be included as: Journal Name, Volume(colon):x-(hyphen)xxx. - 15.
 Issue numbers are only used for publications in which each issue is paginated separately.